christinec-dev/ScorekeeperApp_VB.NET/README.md

 # Scorekeeper Application

-# Wallpaper App

-This repository contains a fully-fledged, working VB.NEt Scorekeeping App that I did in my spare time.This application allows users to calculate the number of average, highest and lowest scores for a number of inputs.
+This repository contains a fully-fledged, working VB.NET Scorekeeping App that I did in my spare time.This application allows users to calculate the number of average, highest and lowest scores for a number of inputs.

 This application was created by me during the last six months of 2020 for practice purposes.